aaronfowler/mojo-pagelistplus/README.md

 	start="root"

-Output the page title of the page specified with the start parameter, wrapped in an HTML tag
+Output the page title of the page specified with the start or page parameter, wrapped in an HTML tag
 	header="h1/h2/p/div/etc..."

+If "yes", output a link to the page title of the page specified with the start or page parameter
+	header_link="yes"

 If a page list is output prepend/append some text or HTML